-Currently, not all states allow the use of digital reporters in various types of legal proceedings, but since rules are always changing, it is important for legal professionals to check the rules in their state.
+Currently, not all states permit the use of digital reporters in some types of legal proceedings, but since rules are always changing, it is important for legal professionals to check the rules in their state.

 Hiring a Digital Reporter

-Digital reporters allow legal proceedings to stay on track and attorneys to avoid scheduling delays caused by the stenographic reporter shortage.
+Digital reporters allow legal proceedings to stay on track and help attorneys avoid scheduling delays caused by the stenographic court reporter shortage.

 Here are some considerations you should make before contracting a digital reporter.

 - Determine whether your proceeding requires in-person coverage.
 In areas where there are challenges sourcing in-person coverage with a stenographer, digital reporters provide additional in-person coverage resources for our clients.